deceze/Kunststube-Router/readme.md

 This is powerful behavior, but also tricky.
 Generally you should define your specific, narrow routes before the broad catch-all routes.

-If no route matched a given URL, a `RuntimeException` is thrown.
+If no route matched a given URL, a `NotFoundException` is thrown.
 Alternatively you can pass a callback as second argument to `Router::route`, which will be called in case no URL matched:

 ```php
 $r->route($_GET['url'], function ($url) {